maindev/testandset-site/content/_index.md

     title: We help you avoid Conflict!
     content: >-
       Handle atomic operations in distributed environments with ease.
-      No more hassles of setting up manual locking tools. <br> &nbsp;
+      No more hassles of setting up manual locking tools.
       TestAndSet API handles custom web-based mutexes and provides you an automated solution that can be integrated right in your scripts no matter what language you use for development!

     actions: